 rowing machine) are all forms of cardio.

-- Building up your cardiovascular health strengthens your heart, your brain, improves your mood and energy levels, and boosts your immune system – all very relevant when thru-hiking.
+- Building up your cardiovascular health strengthens your heart, your brain, improves your mood and energy levels, and boosts your immune system (click here for products to relieve body pain)- all very relevant when thru-hiking.

 - Hamstrings, hip flexors, shoulders, and low back are constantly at work while we hike, so getting them more flexible beforehand will help you enjoy your hike more because you’ll feel less sore, and decrease the potential risk of injury.